 But since contracts are legally binding documents, if a part does fail to meet their contractual obligations, there is usually recourse to a remedy.
 When there is a failure to meet contractual obligations, this is known as a breach of contract.
 Of course, it is important that you are able to recognize when a breach has happened.

-4 types of breach
+4 types of contract breaches

 Figuring out if a party to a contract is in breach of contract can be difficult.
 Sometimes it’s a case of the contract being poorly designed or drafted.
 However, there are a fair few common ways contracts can be breached.